tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
+- Clean up TEMPORARY content files - put in better location
-- Add blog content modules
+- Add PropTypes to components

 ## Coded using
 - ES6